Cooking Is a SNAP: Fall-Inspired Recipes to Enjoy Now—and Later

 4. Choose your containers

-If space is at a premium, you can even use freezer bags for things like chili and sauces.
+If you’re short on storage space, you can use freezer bags for things like chili and sauces.
 Leave space at the top, and the bags will flatten out once sealed; then you can stack them neatly.

 5. Label, label, label

 As long as you handle, prepare, and store them correctly, frozen leftovers won’t spoil.
 But they do have their own “best-by” date.
-According to the USDA, you can keep frozen food indefinitely as long as you continuously store it at or below zero degrees Fahrenheit—but its quality will be highest if you use it within a specific timeframe.
+According to the USDA, you can keep frozen food indefinitely as long as you continuously store it at or below zero degrees Fahrenheit.
+But quality will be highest if you use this food within a specific timeframe.

 That’s why labeling your freezer containers with their contents and the date you prepared them is a good time investment.